rrodrigu3z/docker-rails-ember/README.md

 ## Goodies

-- Ember uses EmberCLI and Ember Data
+- Ember uses EmberCLI and Ember Data.
+- Includes Sass, Bourbon, Neat, and Bitters.
+- Uses the fantastic Ionicons icon library.
+- Includes a few example components.
-- Rails has Devise, Active Admin, and a full test suit already set up
+- Rails has Devise, Active Admin, and a full test suit already set up.
-- Postgres for the database
+- Postgres used for database - no setup required.

 ## License